Dave Swift: Radio, film and television

 Most recently, Swift played bass on the soundtrack to the period drama Me & Orson Welles (starring Zac Efron, Christian McKay and Claire Danes).
 The period drama, set in 1937, features Swift and the Rhythm & Blues Orchestra making an on-screen appearance as a dance band in the ballroom scene.

 The band have both played on and appeared in several TV commercials, including two for Bell's whisky.
 Swift was also the house bassist on the Johnny Vaughan Tonight series on BBC Three.

 Current projects

-Since August 2016, Swift has been supporting up and coming UK artist Georgia Crandon, (aka Georgia) whose music is best categorised as retro jazz and swing.
+Since August 2016, Swift has been supporting up and coming UK artist Georgia Crandon, whose music is best categorised as retro jazz and swing.
 Swift continues to be an in-demand session musician, bass clinician and music educator.